Quantum algorithms applied to satellite mission planning for Earth observation: Results: quantum algorithms for satellite mission planning

 \subsection{Greedy algorithm}

 The classical greedy algorithm is used to provide a reference solution.
-First, the orbital data and request data are separated by satellite, and then the requests are clustered.
-In each cluster, the algorithm begins at the satellite's given start time, and increments by 1 second until it enters the DTO window of the first request.
-Once the time stamp enters a DTO window the algorithm checks if there is enough time left in the window to complete a request.
-If so, it completes the request, increments the time by the sum of the relaying time and the acquisition time, adds the request ID to a list of completed IDs, and moves on to the next request.
-In the event of multiple requests being available at a timestamp, the algorithm chooses the highest priority request.
-If there is not enough time to complete a request, it simply moves on to the next request and repeats the process.
+First, the orbital and request data are separated by satellite, and then the requests are clustered.
+In each cluster, the algorithm begins at the satellite's given start time and increments by one second until it enters the DTO window of the first request.
+Once the time stamp enters a DTO window, the algorithm checks for enough time to complete a request.
+If so, it completes the request, increments the time by the sum of the relaying time and the acquisition time, adds the request ID to a list of completed IDs and moves on to the next request.
+The algorithm chooses the highest priority request if multiple requests are available at a timestamp.
+If insufficient time to complete a request, it simply moves on to the next request and repeats the process.
 Once the final request is completed, or the timestamp exceeds the final DTO window, the algorithm outputs the percentage of completed requests of each priority.

 An important limitation of the greedy algorithm is its bandwidth for anticipation, but it provides a baseline for comparison.
 Its simplicity allows it to run faster than other models, making it a good benchmark for data preprocessing.
 The results in Fig.~\ref{fig:greedy_solution}(b) and Tab.~\ref{tab:greedy} show the greedy algorithm struggles as the complexity of the input data increases.
-Therefore, in order to solve this problem, algorithms that can handle high levels of complexity without compromising accuracy are required.
+Therefore, to solve this problem, algorithms that can handle high levels of complexity without compromising accuracy are required.
+The results of the greedy algorithm serve as the baseline algorithm in this work.
+As evident in Tab.~\ref{tab:greedy}, the greedy algorithm solves the 1sat/462req dataset well but struggles on the 2sat/2000req dataset.
+Thus, the latter was chosen as the comparison dataset as it allowed more possibilities for improvement.
+Furthermore, it should be noted that only the top priority $\pi_1$ requests were taken as the baseline, so the models' accuracy performance will be compared with the baseline $\pi_1$ 2sat/2000req of 75.8\%.